trusona/forgerock-module/README.md

 Before configuring the module, make sure you have your Trusona API token and secret.
 You will need to provide these values to the module so it can create Trusonafications.
 For steps on how to add a new Authentication module, see the [ForgeRock AM docs](https://backstage.forgerock.com/docs/am/5.5/authentication-guide/#build-config-sample-auth-module).
 When you are adding the Trusona Authentication Module, you will need to provide the following configuration values:

 1. Action - A string that will be used in the action field of a Trusonafication.
 See the following section for more details.
-1. Resource - string that will be used in the resoure field of a Trusonafication.
+1. Resource - string that will be used in the resource field of a Trusonafication.
 See the following section for more details.
 1. Trusona API Token - The API token you received from Trusona.
 This will be used to authenticate your module to Trusona's backend services.
 1. Trusona API Secret - The API secret you received from Trusona.
 This will be used to authenticate your module to Trusona's backend services.
 1. Deeplink URL - The URL that the user will be redirected to when they are on a mobile browser.
 This URL should be handled by the mobile app users will authenticate with.
 If not set, the user will be sent to the Trusona App.